South East Asia ATLAS of Plucked Instruments

 scale 280mm

-The entire instrument is painted in some dark brown colour, probably with shoe polish.
+The example of a traditional instrument is painted in some dark brown colour, probably with shoe polish.

 top